cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

-  network     Launch a blockchain network in production relayer     Connects blockchains via IBC protocol tools       Tools for advanced users docs        Show Starport docs version     Print the current build information help        Help about any command
+  network     Launch a blockchain network in production relayer     Connects blockchains via IBC protocol tools       Tools for advanced users docs        Show Ignite CLI docs version     Print the current build information help        Help about any command

 Flags:
-  -h, --help   help for starport
+  -h, --help   help for ignite

-Use "starport [command] --help" for more information about a command.
+Use "ignite [command] --help" for more information about a command.
 ```